juliensees/TryHackMe-Cyber101/search-skills.md

 ls - list
 cd - change directory
-cat - concatenate; which outputs the content of files pwd - print working directory; shows you where you are (listing all the folders you're now in) find - used to search for things much better/faster find -name *.txt
+cat - concatenate; which outputs the content of files less - displays the contents of a file, page by page (cat will display everything) pwd - print working directory; shows you where you are (listing all the folders you're now in) find - used to search for things much better/faster find -name *.txt